httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## HTTP Header Fields {#headers}

-Applications that use HTTP MAY define new HTTP header fields.
+Applications MAY define new HTTP header fields.
 Typically, using HTTP header fields is appropriate in a few different situations:

 * Their content is useful to intermediaries (who often wish to avoid parsing the body), and/or
 * Their content is useful to generic HTTP software (e.g., clients, servers), and/or